ultimate negotiation technique

 What It Really Takes

-Richard Branson opportunitiesI think any good negotiation needs to start with a buyer who is confident about what they're willing to offer for a property and only playing the game by those rules – not being strong-armed or seduced into a compromised position that isn't going to work out in their favor.
+Richard Branson opportunitiesAny good negotiation needs to start with a buyer who is confident about what they're willing to offer for a property and only playing the game by those rules, not being seduced or strong-armed into a compromised position that isn't going to work out in their favor.

 1. Don't care enough to hold out for a better deal, or

-2. Have already tried their best to sell it and they've determined that there's no better option than working with me.
+2. Have already tried their best to sell it, and they've determined that there are no better options than working with me.

 About the author